RMS Alcantara (1913): Battle with Greif

-Greif then fired one more shot, and Alcantara duly returned fire.
+Greif then fired one more shot, and Alcantara returned fire.
 The one shot was later attributed to a shell left in the breech of an abandoned gun being fired by the heat of the fire now raging aboard Greif.

 By 1035 hrs Alcantara was reduced to about 3 kn and her after steering gear was disabled.
 Her helm seemed to be jammed hard over to starboard but she was turning to starboard.
-Wardle ordered his company to cease fire, stop engines and go to boat stations.
+Wardle ordered his company to cease fire, stop engines, and go to boat stations.
 The order to stop engines was not received, but flooding in the engine room stopped them.
 Several of Alcantara's lifeboat falls had been damaged by enemy fire, so that attempts to launch some boats caused men to be dropped into the sea.
 Alcantara rolled, capsized and sank at 1102 hrs.
 At least 15 of her boats and a large liferaft floated clear.